capistrano/capistrano/README.md

 #### Server roles

-Your application may need many different types of servers: a database server, an app server, two app servers, and a job queue work server, for example.
+Your application may need many different types of servers: a database server, an app server, two web servers, and a job queue work server, for example.
 Capistrano lets you tag each server with one or more roles, so you can control what tasks are executed where.

 #### Community driven